Boondocking at the Grand Teton View

 If you’re not familiar with the term Boondocking, it’s to camp without hookups.
 To be totally reliant on your RV to provide everything you need on its own.
 It’s also commonly called dry camping.

-It’s total modern day freedom to many people.
+It’s total modern-day freedom to many people.
 There’s a great feeling of adventure when you’re heading off the grid to live for a week in some remote location that you’ve never been.
-Odds are good you’ll run into some type of challenge and have to navigate through it in an super scenic location.
+Odds are good you’ll run into some type of challenge and have to navigate through it in a super scenic location.
 That’s healthy for our minds and more importantly for our spirit.

 Most RVs are equipped with everything you need to enjoy a comfortable experience while you’re in the middle of nowhere.
-Which means you can enjoy all the benefits of being in nature and hiking through the forest, but still be able to netflix and chill at the end of the day.
+Which means you can enjoy all the benefits of being in nature and hiking through the forest, but still be able to Netflix movies and relax at the end of the day.